2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Award Profile

-Teaching assistants – generally future or beginning language teachers – gain experience in language teaching methods and, at the same time, improve their own knowledge of a foreign language.
+Teaching assistants – future or beginning language teachers – gain experience in language teaching methods and, at the same time, improve their own knowledge of a foreign language.
 They broaden their knowledge about life in Switzerland and its education system.

 The ETAs will assist permanent teaching staff generally at a secondary school, such as Grammar schools, Specialist Vocational schools, or Federal Vocational Baccalaureate schools.